jjvanzon/Circular-Language-Spec/spec/execution-flow/loop-related-jumps.md

 The __Continue__ statement is a loop-related jump.
 It is a jump that is only performed inside a loop.

-__Continue__ skips the remainder of the loop procedure and immediately moves on to the next repetition of a loop.
+__Continue__ skips the remainder of the loop command and immediately moves on to the next repetition of a loop.

-A loop procedure is implemented as a reference to a command, passed as an argument to an execution flow command.
+A loop command is implemented as a reference to a command, passed as an argument to an execution flow command.
 So __Continue__ means no more, than to exit the command that is looped, so it is a synonym for __Exit Command__, but then used inside a loop.
 It might remove the command that is exited from the call stack, and immediately jumps to the command referred to by the __Command End__, that was passed to it.

 #### Diagram

-As explained in the article *Continue*, the __Continue__ command means no more than to exit the procedure that is looped.
+As explained in the article *Continue*, the __Continue__ command means no more than to exit the command that is looped.

 So in the expression in a diagram, you see a loop, that has the command to loop associated to it.
 A continue statement looks the same as to exit a command: